Zuellni/ComfyUI-Custom-Nodes/README.md

 Multi&nbsp;Noise | Adds random noise to images/latents.
 Multi&nbsp;Repeat | Allows for repeating images/latents `x` times, similar to `Latent Encoder`.
 Multi&nbsp;Resize | Similar to `LatentUpscale` but uses `scale` instead of width/height.
 Works with both images and latents.
 Load&nbsp;Folder | Loads all images in a specified directory.
-The images will be padded if their dimensions aren't equal.
+The images will be resized, cropped and padded if their dimensions aren't the same.
 Share&nbsp;Image | Saves images without metadata in specified directory.
 Counter resets on restart.
 Useful for sharing images without having to remove prompts manually.